thedojoseries/kubernetes/README.md

 # How the Challenge is Structured

-The challenge will start with an overview of the solution architecture, followed by a few sections to help you set up your environment.
+The challenge will start with an overview of the solution's architecture, followed by a few sections to help you set up your environment.
 Then, there will be number of sections where each one of them tackles a small piece of the puzzle.
 And to make sure you've figured out each small piece correctly, there will be **Definition of Done** sections to show you how to test your solution.
-Finally, from time to time you will see **For discussion** sections (which are optional and can be skipped).
+Finally, you will see some **For discussion** sections (which are optional and can be skipped).
 The goal of these sections is to create a discussion between the team members and the organizers about a certain topic.

 # Architecture